What's keeping legislators from strengthening drunken driving laws in Wisconsin?

 Republicans have drafted many bills that have gone nowhere.

-Jacque said he’s working on several drunken driving bills he wants to see passed this upcoming legislative session.
+Jacque said he’s working on several drinking-and-driving-related bills he wants to see passed this upcoming legislative session.

 One would allow people to obtain an ignition interlock restricted license, which would allow people with OWI convictions to drive anywhere as long as they can prove they are sober.
 Such a license would allow more freedom than occupational licenses, which only allow drivers to go certain places, and wouldn’t take as long to receive, Jacque said.